Dynamical Landscape and Multistability of a Climate Model: Results

-{Instead, this is not the case here, as the crossing between the two transition paths as observed in Fig.~\ref{fig:ocdiff_1_phsp} is an artifact of looking at that specific two-dimensional projection, as can be noticed from Fig.~\ref{fig:ocdiff_1_3Dinst}.
+Instead, here the crossing between the two transition paths as observed in Fig.~\ref{fig:ocdiff_1_phsp}(b) is an artifact of looking at that specific two-dimensional projection, as can be noticed when looking at a three-dimensional projection of the phase space, see Fig.~\ref{fig:ocdiff_1_phsp}(d).
 The SB$\rightarrow$W and the W$\rightarrow$SB transitions go through two different channels corresponding to two different M states.
 This marks a major difference with respect to the analysis performed in \cite{Lucarini2019,Lucarini2020}.
-We have clear indication that the model used in this study has a fundamentally more nonequilibrium behaviour, because large scale currents are present in the phase space.
+We have clear indication that in the model used here large-scale currents are present in the phase space, { which characterise non-equilibrium conditions; see \cite{Weiss2020} for an application of this concept in a climatic context.}

 It is reasonable to ascribe such a difference to the fact that here we are able to include a large class of processes associated with the transport of water and with its phase changes between solid, liquid, and gaseous forms.
 Indeed, the hydrological cycle is greatly responsible for the irreversibility of atmosphere \cite{Pauluis2002,Lucarini2009,Lucarini2014} and, at more quantitative level, overwhelmingly contribute to the total entropy production of the geophysical fluids compared to the dissipation of kinetic energy and the turbulent exchange of sensible heat \cite{Goody2000,Lucarini2010b,Boschi2013,Lucarini2014a}.
 We argue that the lack of a comprehensive treatment of water in the model used in \cite{Lucarini2019,Lucarini2020} leads to an underestimation of the actual entropy production of the system, which makes it closer to equilibrium than the model considered here.
-According to a statistical mechanics angle, one sees this as associated with the absence (or significant reduction) of probability currents, which are suppressed by the presence of a single saddle separating the competing basins of attraction.}
+According to a statistical mechanics angle, one sees this as associated with the absence (or significant reduction) of probability currents, which are largely suppressed by the presence of a single saddle separating the competing basins of attraction.

-{Phenomenologically, the presence of clear distinction between the SB$\rightarrow$W and the W$\rightarrow$SB transition paths clearly indicates that the global thawing and the global freezing of the planet are fundamentally different processes.
-This can be better appreciated by watching the movies portraying the transitions between the two competing states included in the SM.}